SwiftcordApp/Swiftcord/README.md

 Swiftcord was created to offer a Discord-like UI and experience while having the performance and memory benefits of native apps.
 The idea started brewing when I was tight on RAM, then noticed Discord using 600+MB of RAM.
-I then realised that that was the perfect opportunity to explore SwiftUI, since it was relatively new to me at that time.
+I then realized that that was the perfect opportunity to explore SwiftUI, since it was relatively new to me at that time.
 Hence, Swiftcord was born!

 ---